alisa-rogers/solved-leetcode-problems/Goat Latin/README.md

 2. Add "ma".
 3. Add one letter "a" to the first word, two letters "a" to the second, and so on.
-So, it's obvious, that first of all we should make the function see the difference between the words that begin with vowel, and other that start with a consonant..
+So, it's obvious, that first of all we should make the function see the difference between the words that begin with vowel, and other that start with a consonant.

+If the word starts with a vowel, we add it to the array we've created earlier to continue the change at the next stage.
 ```javascript
 if (word.startsWith("a") || word.startsWith("A")
          || word.startsWith("e") || word.startsWith("E")